ritik3131/Codedamn-Projects/meetup-app-project/step3/Instructions.md

 ## What will you do?

-1. Make a component for form so we can reuse it both new meetups and for uodating them.
+1. Make a component for form so we can reuse it both new meetups and for updating them.

 2. Add proper styling and validation.
-You can regex expression for validation.
+You can Regular Expressions for Validation.

 3. There should be proper error messages on error inside UI.You should some popup for it.